Elys Game Technology, Corp. (NASDAQ:ELYS) Major Shareholder Gold Street Capital Corp. Acquires 10,000 Shares

 Elys Game Technology, Corp.
-(NASDAQ:ELYS) major shareholder Gold Street Capital Corp. purchased 10,000 shares of the stock in a transaction on Wednesday, December 1st.
-The shares were acquired at an average price of $3.44 per share, for a total transaction of $34,400.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Major shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.
+(NASDAQ:ELYS) major shareholder Gold Street Capital Corp. purchased 10,000 shares of Elys Game Technology stock in a transaction on Tuesday, December 7th.
+The stock was bought at an average price of $3.59 per share, for a total transaction of $35,900.00.
+The purchase was disclosed in a document filed with the SEC, which is available through this link.
+Major shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.

 Gold Street Capital Corp. also recently made the following trade(s):

 - On Friday, November 26th, Gold Street Capital Corp. bought 20,000 shares of Elys Game Technology stock.
-The stock was purchased at an average price of $3.36 per share, for a total transaction of $67,200.00.
+The shares were acquired at an average price of $3.36 per share, for a total transaction of $67,200.00.

 - On Wednesday, November 24th, Gold Street Capital Corp. bought 10,400 shares of Elys Game Technology stock.
-The stock was purchased at an average price of $3.48 per share, for a total transaction of $36,192.00.
+The shares were acquired at an average price of $3.48 per share, for a total transaction of $36,192.00.

-Several equities analysts have recently weighed in on ELYS shares.
-Fundamental Research decreased their target price on Elys Game Technology from $6.69 to $5.72 and set a “buy” rating on the stock in a research report on Wednesday, October 6th.
-HC Wainwright restated a “buy” rating and issued a $8.00 target price on shares of Elys Game Technology in a research report on Tuesday, August 24th.
+ELYS has been the topic of several recent research reports.
+Fundamental Research cut their price target on Elys Game Technology from $6.69 to $5.72 and set a “buy” rating on the stock in a report on Wednesday, October 6th.
+HC Wainwright reiterated a “buy” rating and issued a $8.00 price target on shares of Elys Game Technology in a report on Tuesday, August 24th.

 Elys Game Technology Company Profile